jordanlyall/farcaster-generative-art-frame/README.md

 ### How it Works

+The initial frame renders with the `Head` tags in the `pages/frames/genArt.js` file.
+Update your image to what you want the first frame to show there.

-The frame route is in `pages/api/gen.js`.
+The frame route from the initial frame is in `pages/api/gen.js`.
 This file does the following:

 1. Uses the Pinata FDK to validate the frame message.
 If it's not valid, it returns an error image. _You'll need to host the error image on your server and update the URL to it in the code_.
 2. If the message is valid, it runs the FID through one of the functions in `util/createImage.js`.
 There's 2 functions, one is for FID's lower than 200, and the other is for everyone else.
 Both functions generate a random base64 image.